richeyward/richeyward.github.io/content/posts/digitron/turing-complete/05-cpu-2/index.md

 ### Starting Position

-It is not possible to be effective at the starting point, so the Robotron needs to be positioned accordingly.
-To move the robot, just output a value to `OUTPUT`.
-Robotron (let's just call him 'Rob' from now on) has different values for each action, so the ones used are declared as `const` values.
-Rob then needs to turn right, move fowards two squares, turn left then go forward once.
+The Robotron must move to a more effective position before engaging the rats.
+Using the `OUTPUT` command, the Robotron can turn right, move forward, turn left, and then move forward again.

 ```matlab
 const LEFT = 0